aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 <a name="fd"></a>
 ## Using file operations to perform DMA

 The EDMA can be used in any user-space developer program, using simple device operations following standard Linux/POSIX system calls.
-Each EDMA queue is has a `/dev/edmaX_queueY` filename, hence it support Linux character device APIs.
+Each EDMA queue is has a `/dev/edmaX_queueY` filename, hence it supports Linux character device APIs.

-As EDMA channel/queue would get a file-descriptors in the userspace applications, and data movement application (like `read()` and `write()` ) would use a buffer pointer `void*` to the instance CPU memory, while using file offset `off_t` to present the write-to/read-from address in the FPGA.
+EDMA data movement commands (like `read()` and `write()` ) use a buffer pointers `void*` to the instance CPU memory, while using file offset `off_t` to present the write-to/read-from address in the FPGA.

 **NOTE: ** In EC2 F1 instances, the file offset represent the write-to/read-from address in the FPGA relative to AppPF BAR4 128GiB address space.
 The DMA can not access any other PCIe BAR space.
 Refer to [FPGA PCIe Memory Address Map](aws-fpga/hdk/docs/AWS_Fpga_Pcie_Memory_Map.md).